 For detailed directions, see Adding Your Own Domain.

-The application created during the preparations is the Free edition, which applies only to development.
-In the production environment, you need to activate the Pro or Ultimate edition as needed.
+The application created during the preparations is the Developer edition, which applies only to development.
+In the production environment, you need to activate the Pro or Premium edition as needed.
 For more information on differences between different editions, see Pricing.

 In live streaming scenarios, you need some extra configurations after creating the application.